sujanchikkela/CMPE255_Project/paper/paper.md

 **R-squared or coefficient of determination:** It is the proportion of the variance in the dependent variable.
 It is a scale-free score i.e. the value of R square will be less than one only even if of the values being small or large.

+How to choose between them for the determination of the accuracy of the model?
+Mean Squared Error(MSE) and Root Mean Square Error penalizes the large prediction errors with reagrd to Mean Absolute Error (MAE).
+But RMSE is generally preferred than MSE for the evaluation of the performance of the regression problems compared to other models.
+The lower value of MAE, MSE, and RMSE indicates higher accuracy of a regression model.
+MSE is a easy in terms of computation time unlike MAE.
+It is because former is differentiable while the later is non-differentiable.
+Thus, mostly RMSE is used as metric for calculating accuracy in terms of some loss function.
+For the comparison of accuracy of different models, RMSE is preferred than R-Squared
+To conclude both RMSE and R-Squared tells how well a regression model is best suited for a particular dataset .
+To be specific RMSE tells how a regression model is used to predict the value of a response variable while on the other hand R-Squared tells how  well the predicted variables is able to tell about the variation in the response variable type.

 # Example Analysis